mlim70/MPONC_Streamlined/README.md

 - Interval (# timesteps) to capture the frames of the GIF at
   - This simulation outputs a GIF to visualize results; this parameter decides how many frames should be in GIF (T_MAX_RANGE / BENCHMARK_INTERVALS)

-# TODO: insert picture of beltline; explain that RHO_L and ALPHA_L are lists
+# TODO: insert picture of beltline; explain that RHO_L and ALPHA_L are lists; mention that economic distribution is based of Atlanta

 ## Reference paper